Kabhi Khushi Kabhie Gham: Filming

 Waddesdon Manor (pictured) was featured as the mansion of the Raichand family in the film.

-Principal photography commenced on 16 October 2000 in Mumbai, beginning with the song sequence "Bole Chudiyan", which featured Hrithik Roshan, Kareena Kapoor, Shah Rukh Khan, and Kajol.
-Amitabh and Jaya Bachchan joined the production a few days later.
-During the initial days of filming, Johar experienced exhaustion and briefly fainted on set but continued directing while resting off-camera.
+The song sequence "Bole Chudiyan", which featured Hrithik Roshan, Kareena Kapoor, Shah Rukh Khan, and Kajol was the first to be shot with the help of Farah Khan.

 To recreate the Chandni Chowk setting for the film’s first half, production designer Sharmishta Roy led the construction of detailed sets at Film City, Mumbai.
-The team used reference photographs and materials sourced from the original location to enhance authenticity.
-Roy later received the Filmfare Award for Best Art Direction for her work, which included constructing 18 to 19 sets, including the interior of the Raichand mansion, which was built from scratch and adorned with imported artwork and luxury décor to convey the family's affluence.

-The second half of the film was set and shot in the United Kingdom, with Johar selecting London for its personal significance.
+The second half of the film was set and shot in the United Kingdom.
 Filming took place at several notable sites including the Millennium Stadium in Cardiff, Bluewater Shopping Centre in Kent, Blenheim Palace, St Paul's Cathedral, and the River Thames.
 Exterior shots of the Raichand estate were filmed at Waddesdon Manor.
-During the shoot at Bluewater, a large crowd gathered to watch a scene featuring Jaya Bachchan and Shah Rukh Khan, which led to production delays and prompted mall authorities to request that filming be completed within two hours.
+Large crowds had crowded Bluewater where a scene featuring Jaya Bachchan and Shah Rukh Khan was being shot.
+The situation led to authorities requesting filming to be done within two hours.

-The romantic song "Suraj Hua Maddham", featuring Khan and Kajol, was filmed at the Pyramids of Giza in Cairo, Egypt.
+The song "Suraj Hua Maddham", featuring Khan and Kajol, was filmed at the Pyramids of Giza in Cairo, Egypt.
 Due to lighting limitations, filming was restricted to early morning hours and extended over several days.
-During the shoot, Kajol sustained a minor injury after a fall.

-British journalist Fuad Omar extensively covered the film’s London production in regional media and later compiled his accounts in the book Bollywood: An Insider’s Guide, offering insights into the film’s international schedule and cultural resonance.